dotCMS Enterprise Cloud (/cms-platform/features) support multi-node clusters in load balanced, round-robin or hot

 Clustering in dotCMS is designed to be used in a single location/datacenter with low network latency between servers.
 In the cloud, this means that in a dotCMS cluster, dotCMS nodes can span multiple availability zones but generally should not span regions.
-Clusters require significant inter-node communications, and having nodes in different locations can negatively affect performance and reliability of the cluster due to network latency or communication failures.
-Therefore all nodes in a cluster should be co-located in the same physical location.
+Clusters require significant inter-node communications, and having nodes in different regions can negatively affect performance and reliability of the cluster due to network latency or communication failures.

 Nodes Spanning Multiple Locations

 Push Publishing is the recommended and fully supported solution to span multiple locations.

 Although some other methods can be implemented to connect nodes spanning multiple locations, these require custom configuration and support.
 If you would like more information on other methods of spanning nodes in different physical locations (such as clusters with nodes in different data centers or on separate networks), please contact dotCMS Professional Services for assistance.

 2. Shared Database and Elasticsearch

-In order to cluster dotCMS, you must first create and set up your initial database.
-Though caches and indexes are stored separately on each node in the cluster, all nodes in a cluster connect to the same centralized database in order to sync data across the cluster.
+In order to cluster dotCMS, you must first create and set up your initial database and your elasticsearch cluster.
+Though caches are stored separately on each node in the cluster, all nodes in a cluster connect to the same centralized databases and elasticsearch clusters in order to sync data across the cluster.